Evaldas-Koncevicius/news-site-web-crawler/README.md

 ## âœ¨ Key Features

 - **Modular Design:** Built with a clean, function-based structure for easy readability and maintenance.
-- **Error Handling:** Implements a `try-finally` block to save progress and log failed links, ensuring data is never lost.
+- **Error Handling:** Implements a `try-finally` block to save progress and failed links, ensuring data is not lost.
 - **Customizable:** Easily adaptable for any new website by updating simple variables.

 ---